minio/docs/source/operations/data-recovery/recover-after-site-failure.rst

    - Do not upload any data or otherwise configure the deployment beyond the stated requirements.
    - Validate that the new MinIO deployment functions normally and has bidirectional connectivity to the other peer sites.
-   - Ensure the new site has the matching server version as the existing peer sites
+   - Ensure the new site matches the server version on the existing peer sites

    .. warning::